d1by/auto-ms-rewards/README.md

 Output:
 * scrapes bing.com home page for news article links
 * performs searches on Bing using Microsoft Edge
-* clears searches from browser history
+* clears only these searches from browser history

 ## Getting Started